B3rry/Zest/README.md

 # Zesty

-Zesty is tool that dynamically updates your iOS app icons directly from the command line.
+Zesty is a command line tool that dynamically updates your iOS app icons.

 ![Example Dynamic Icons](./assets/example_dynamic_icons.jpeg)
 _Update your app icon with a pull request number, commit hash, version number, or more._